-- a permanent loss of at least 25% of the brain's mental or physical control function - permanent loss of the ability to perform one or more activities of daily living (ADL) without physical help from someone else, or - permanent severe cognitive impairment.
+- a permanent loss of at least 25% of whole person function, - permanent loss of the ability to perform one or more activities of daily living (ADL) without physical help from someone else, or - permanent severe cognitive impairment.

 The permanent loss or impairment described above must have existed continuously for at least six months.